 Despite considerable effort to produce up to date information, no literature published by the company nor any other material that may be provided should be regarded as an infallible guide to the specifications available nor does it constitute an offer for sale of any particular product.

-Alpha is a trademark of Calrec Audio Ltd. All other trade marks acknowledged.
+Alpha and Hydra are registered trademarks of Calrec Audio Ltd. Dolby® E is a registered trade mark of Dolby Laboratories, Inc. All other trade marks are acknowledged.

-© 2007 Calrec Audio Ltd. All Rights Reserved.
+$\hbox{@ 2008 Calrec}$ Audio Ltd. All Rights Reserved.